Dr. Reza Barati Ghahfarokhi

 My philosophy for graduate research is to meet with students early and often to define a clear research topic.
 I typically provide them with literature to review and over the first 3-4 months of their research, I train the graduate students in the lab.
 Next, I give them the freedom to try new ideas while they are accomplishing the main research goals.

-My philosophy for undergraduate researchers is to first educate them about the topic in hand while I make sure they understand basic research techniques.
+My philosophy for undergraduate researchers is to first educate them about the topic at hand while I make sure they understand basic research techniques.
 I match them with graduate students next and train them to follow specific procedures.
-I typically meet with both undergraduate and graduate students every week to make sure that they are making progress towards the goals defined in the previous meeting.
+I typically meet with both undergraduate and graduate students every week to make sure that they are making progress toward the goals defined in the previous meeting.

 Focus